Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://youtu.be/RWf50T52n58 AFI Junior - Guruku Tersayang

 # other mods that wins the inclusion (without permission if has CC or uh whatever bruh, otherwise unlikely).
 Congratulations!
-- https://gamebanana.com/mods/43569 FNF but midi, SeaNothing. it also includes the MIDI file for all songs as well!!!
+- https://gamebanana.com/mods/43569 (do whatever the fck you want license) FNF but midi, SeaNothing. it also includes the MIDI file for all songs as well!!!
 MIDI Rendered with Microsoft GS Wavetable. enjoy FNF Java MIDP but Microemulator lol!
 - https://gamebanana.com/sounds/52066 (WARNING: has NC, ND) frick vine school class, assembled by Picaro2604. discovered that this kade randomly choose which missNote you can have.
 7 8 9 miss note
 - https://gamebanana.com/sounds/51010 (WARNING: has NC, ND) tourettes guy miss note Beskupehn_Espira redistributions.
 4 5 6 miss note
 - https://gamebanana.com/sounds/51159 (WARNING: has NC, ND) bruh miss note.
 MrBruh redistributed it this.
 10 11 12 miss note